developwithpurpose/front-end-developer-exercise/app/README.markdown

-#Front-end Developer Exercise
+#Front-End Developer Exercise

-#Objective: Build a web page that will provide information about The 7 Baby Steps.
+#Objective: Build a web page that will provide information about the 7 baby steps.

 #Development Decisions
 There are a few areas that I would like to note regarding specific decisions that may or may not be best practice but made sense in this project context: